cesarnml/aws-certified-cloud-practioner-guide/MyNotes.md

   4. `Organization Service Control Policies (SCPs)`
      - sets maximum permissions for account members of an organization
   5. `Access Control Lists (ACLs)`
+  - user created policies that can be edited by the customer
+  1. `Session policies`
+     - permissions when accessing a resource programatically
      - permissions that manage access to certain resources (grant basic read/write permissions)

-     - do not use JSON structure
-  6. `Session policies`
-     - permissions when accessing a resource programatically
+- `IAM policy simulator` can be used to test out policies or troubleshoot any access issues

 ##### Type of Identity-based Policies